What’s Your Number?

 If that felt a little personal, we don't actually expect you to send your answer to us (you're welcome to, of course!)...but it wasn't exactly rhetorical either.
 We'd love for YOU to know the answer to that question.

-Our guess is that you haven't thought much about it.
-You're likely familiar with how much you spend each month, but if asked, 'is that optimal?', you might not be able to answer that question.
+Our guess is that you haven't thought much about what’s ‘optimal’ for you.
+You're likely familiar with how much you spend each month, but if asked, 'is that optimal?', you might not be able to answer.

 When we contemplated starting a business, we needed to face this directly.
 We were both going 'all in' on something and didn't know whether we'd make it work.
 And by 'make it work', we mean generate any sort of income from it.

-Both of us had always worked for companies, so we'd never earned our own revenue.
-And if you asked us the question, 'what's the optimal amount?', our answer would likely have simply been 'less than we earn'.
+Both of us had always worked for companies, so we'd never earned our own revenue before.
+And if you asked us the question, 'what's your optimal amount?', our answer would likely have simply been 'less than we earn'.

 We've been there.
 We'll probably be there again at some point.